gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 	sys_dict = {"molecule": "molden","basis_file": "path/to/file.molden"}
 	my_system = pycap.System(sys_dict)

-*Manually(not recommended)*
+*Inline(not recommended)*

 The molecule and basis set can also be specified manually.
 The "molecule" keyword must be set to "read", and then an additional keyword "geometry:" must be specified, with a string that contains the geometry in xyz format.
-The "basis_file" keyword must be set to a path to a basis set file formatted in Psi4 style, which can be downloaded from the basis set exchange.
+The "basis_file" keyword must be set to a path to a basis set file formatted in Psi4 style, which can be downloaded from the MolSSI BSE_.
 Other optional keyword for this section include "bohr_coordinates" and cart_bf.
-Please see the keywords section for more details.
+Please see the :ref:`keywords <keywords>`. section for more details.
+Up to G-type functions are supported.

 .. code-block:: python